github/choosealicense.com/README.md

 * The homepage should have just enough to help 99% of folks make a decision.
 * For the 1%, the site will contain a license chooser similar to the [creative commons license chooser](http://creativecommons.org/choose/)
+* Not comprehensive.
+Seems like an odd goal, but there are a bajillion (I counted) licenses out there.
+We're going to have to filter that down to a small list of those that matter.

 # Design